-8. Rhino Rum, launched earlier this year, is made by Eugene Coertzen at Port Elizabeth’s first craft distillery, Brickmakers, using his grandfather’s old still.
-This month he’s launching a spiced rum.
+8. Rhino Rum, launched last year, is made by Eugene Coertzen at Port Elizabeth’s first craft distillery, Brickmakers, using his grandfather’s old still.
+He has also launched a spiced rum.
 ‘South Africans have not truly experienced rum yet,’ he says.
 ‘It’s not just for sailors anymore!’

 9. Mhoba Rum.
 Up north, this rum is made with cane grown on the farm in Mpumalanga’s Crocodile River Valley and is also a small-batch, single-estate rum.
 There’s a range of White Rum, Dark Aged Rum, plus new Select Agricole range (made for the recent UK RumFest 2017).

 10. Time Anchor Rum.
 Co-owner Shanna-Rae Wilby makes rum as a homage to her roots – she grew up in Ballito, surrounded by sugar cane and there are plans for a limited-edition aged rum for next winter.
 Their distillery is open on Saturdays and Sundays for tours and tastings, but you need to book a slot in advance.
 They make normal White Rum plus flavoured rums, like Cocoa Rum (made with roasted cocoa beans) and Vanilla Rum (double distilled and bottled with Madagascan vanilla pods).